Yang190809/data_repository_yang/README.md

 ## Quality assurance/quality control

 The limit of detection for 8-isoprostane was 0.016ng/ml.
-The minimum detection limit for 11-dhTxB2 is 0.065ng/ml.
 Any value which is below 0.016 in the column of calculated Conc in 8-is data set should be excluded as an error.
-Any value which is below 0.065 in the column of calculated Conc in 11-dh data set should be excluded as an error.